You can remove Virtual Trusted Platform Module (vTPM) security from a virtual machine.

 - Right-click the virtual machine in the inventory that you want to modify and select Edit Settings.

 - In the Edit Settings dialog box, locate the Trusted Platform Module entry in the Virtual Hardware tab.

-- Move your cursor over the device and click the Remove icon.
+- Move your pointer over the device and click the Remove icon.

-This icon appears only for virtual hardware that you can safely remove.
+This icon appears only for the virtual hardware that you can safely remove.